22 of the Most Beautiful Normandy Villages

 Normandy is home to worldwide favourites from Calvados, pear and apple ciders from ancient trees, the invention of Camembert and of course crepes and galettes.

-- 22 of the Most Beautiful Towns and Villages in Normandy
+- 22 of the Most Beautiful Normandy Villages

 - Les plus beaux villages de France – Normandy